 |0 - £24,421

 |0 - £26,884

-WDC will increase EMA by £10 per week for every young person paid out in two instalments on December 2016 and July 2017.
+WDC will increase EMA by £10 per week for every young person paid out in two instalments in December and July.
 Please contact the EMA section for more information.

 Dependent children are those: